collective/collective.upgrade/README.rst

   * migrate cmfeditions folder versions to btrees
   * cleanup duplicate UIDs
   * set default editor for all users

+Registered for the 3.* to 4.0 upgrade by default, these steps can be registered for any upgrade you might need them for.
+If you find that a particular Plone upgrade is helped by registering one of the existing steps or a new step, let me know and I'll likely add it to the registrations in this package.

+Including `experimental.broken` while running the upgrade steps for cleaning up broken objects is probably a better idea than not doing so.

 Helper functions are also available in the `collective.upgrade.steps` module.
 These helpers are all meant to be used when writing your own